tocco934/aws-foundry-ssl/README.md

 ### Transferring Worlds and Data

-Downloading the `/foundrydata` folder from once EC2 in anticipation of uploading it to another should suffice.
+Downloading the `/foundrydata` folder from one EC2 in anticipation of uploading it to another should suffice.
 However, if you are using SCP you'll need to do two things:

 1. Set permissions back to `foundry`
 2. Restart `foundry`